KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * Two pairs of tongs: one for moving raw / partially cooked food, one that is only used for food that is cooked or in the final stages of cooking.
 I'm really strict about not mixing up the raw and cooked tongs, and mine have different coloured handles so that I don't get them confused
 * Firelighter cubes.
 These are marketed with varying degrees of eco-friendliness, but I use the ones that light most reliably (the white petroleum-based variety).
 I don't use gels or lighter fluid
 * A lighter - either long safety matches or a butane gas lighter
-* Some sort of hand protection (oven gloves, leather garden gloves, etc) for handling really hot metal
+* Some sort of hand protection (oven gloves, leather garden gloves, etc) for handling really hot metal such as the kettle's ventilation covers, skewers and pan handles

 Optional stuff:
 * A pair of tongs for moving coals around when lighting the barbeque.
 You could use the raw food tongs for this as well, if you don't mind tiny specks of coal possibly getting on the food
 * A chimney charcoal starter - a fat metal cylinder with holes punched in the side and a shielded carry handle.
 I use an old discarded kitchen frying pan as a base for the chimney to stop hot ash falling through onto the ground or my feet
 * Metal skewers - ideally the sort with a fat handle at one end for ease of turning.
 Double pronged skewers are good for delicate items (e.g. mushrooms)
 * Grilling pan.
 This looks like a frying pan but has lots of holes punched in it.
-It's good for burgers or similar that you want to slide around and flip but that might fall through the slats of a regular cooking grate or stick before their surfaces are sealed.
-Remember that if the handle is metal, it might get very hot
+It's good for burgers or similar that you want to slide around and flip but that might fall through the slats of a regular cooking grate or stick before their surfaces are sealed
 * A small rack to support things like chicken
 * Other cooking tools including spatulas, forks etc
 * Flavoured smoking wood (such as mesquite) to enhance the uniquely smoky taste of certain foods